FrankDocu/Lichess-Development-Onboarding/Lichess-Development-Onboarding.md

     $ cd lila
     $ vagrant up

 This starts the process of downloading the virtual machine image, downloading all dependencies, and initially building the code.
-It may take a while (1 hour 20 minutes on my machine) depending on your network and CPU.
+It may take a while (1 hour 20 minutes on the author's machine) depending on your network and CPU.

 Once the initial build process has finished, it will print instructions to the screen.
 Follow those instructions to complete setup.